herondiassantos/sample-eks-troubleshooting-rag-chatbot/README.md

 This script will create various pods that are likely to generate errors and logs, which the chatbot can then use for troubleshooting.

 ### Step 3: Configure Environment Variables
-The chatbot uses a set of environment variables to determine the behavior of the application.
+The chatbot uses an environment variables to determine the behavior of the application.
 Set these before running the chatbot.
-- **PREFIX**: The S3 path to fetch logs from, based on the format `YYYY/MM/DD/`
-- **BUCKET_NAME**: The bucket where logs are stored for retrieval (Default: eks-llm-troubleshooting-logs-rag-eks)
-- **DOWNLOAD_DATA**: Determines if new logs will be pulled down from S3 on runtime.
-(Default: True)
+- **OPENSEARCH_ENDPOINT**:  The OpenSearch endpoint provided as an output from the terraform apply.

 ### Step 4: Run the Chatbot